Table of Contents

 After a memorable Sri Lanka 3 days tour you will return to Colombo at around 6.00 pm.
 Please don’t hesitate to contact us if you require more information on this Sri Lanka 3 days tour.
 The Sri Lanka 3 days tour can be combined with any other tours offered by seerendipity tours.
 And this Sri Lanka 3 days tour can be customized to suit your requirements.

-THINGS TO KNOW ABOUT SRI LANKA CULTURAL TRIANGLE TOUR
+THINGS TO KNOW BEFORE VISITING CULTURAL TRIANGLE CITIES OF SRI LANKA

 - Sri Lanka 3 days tour includes many important historical places (Polonnaruwa historical site, Dambulla cave temple, Kandy tooth relic temple) therefore, proper temple dress code is essential to visit the Buddhist temples.